RasaHQ/rasa-demo/data/nlu/nlu.md

 - where to train [intents](nlu_part) in rasa?

 ## intent:out_of_scope
+- documentation
+- your specifications
+- what is open source?
+- where is formal documentation
 - 4 + 2 = ?
 - After registration I see that I have an available balance of 0.00000000.
 What does this balance represent?
 - Are you ready?